Trekking in Norway: Great Routes for Hiking Holidays

 Location: the center of Norway.

 - Norangsdal Valley.
-While being located in the Sunnmøre Alps, this valley is typically referred to as the wildest site of Norway.
-The only possible way to pass the valley had been by foot or horseback for centuries, yet now it’s possible to have a ride on a small road that pierces the ravine.
-Even though it would be enjoyable just to have a car ride, embarking on a trek is a guarantee of receiving an impressive palette of emotions.
-Trained people typically pass it during one single day, but other tourists are likely to need more time.
-In such a case, one might find a refuge at Patchellhytta for a night.
+Located in the Sunnmøre Alps, this valley is typically referred to as the wildest area in Norway.
+For centuries, people could pass the valley only by foot or horseback, yet now it’s possible to have a ride on a small road that pierces the ravine.
+Even though even setting out on a road trip across this valley can be a fabulous experience, embarking on a trek here guarantees you an enormous palette of emotions.
+Fit hikers typically pass the valley in a single day, but ordinary tourists will likely need more time.
+If that’s the case for you, you might find refuge at Patchellhytta and stay there for a night.

 Time: more than 1 day.